 Tech Trends in the Healthcare Industry in 2021

 There is a major shift in the trends of health care in 2021 following the pandemic we faced.
-There is a major shift in the betterment of the health care line, more remote practices, and a better treatment option.
+There is a major shift in the betterment of the health care line, more remote practices, and better treatment options.
 Here are some of the major tech trends in healthcare to watch in 2021.

 Artificial intelligence plays a significant role when it comes to the health care industry.
-It helps in major aspects and fields of health care including disease detection, vaccine development, thermal detection, and CT scans results.
+It helps in major aspects and fields of health care including pharmacy automation, disease detection, vaccine development, thermal detection, and CT scans results.

 - Animal population level